jobbrIO/jobbr-server/README.md

 	    var jobbrRuntime = new JobbrRuntime(typeof(MyJobs.MinimalJob).Assembly);
 	    jobbrRuntime.Run(args);
 	}

+## Make your Jobs Jobbr compatible
+Good news!
+All your C#-Code is compatible with jobbr.
+If you want to log, just log with the logframework of your choice.
+You have long running jobs an would like to show the progress somewhere in your application?
+Simply drop a service-message to the `Console`.
+Sample

+	var progress = (double)(i + 1) / iterations * 100;

+    Console.WriteLine("##jobbr[progress percent='{0:0.00}']", progress);

 ## API
 The JobbrServer exposes a RestFul-Api to define Jobs, Triggers and watch the status for running Jobs.
 Please see the section WebAPI for a complete reference